-It’s here on the earthen levees containing the Mississippi River that local Christmas lights aren’t colored bulbs, but instead dozens of 30-feet-and-higher flaming pyramids of burning logs.
+It’s here on the earthen levees containing the Mississippi River that local Christmas lights aren’t colored bulbs, but instead dozens of 20-feet-high flaming pyramids of burning logs.

 The Christmas bonfires, as locals call them, are mostly teepee-shaped, but some can be odd shapes paying tribute to the river’s heritage—shapes ranging from miniature plantation homes to tiny replica paddlewheel steamships.
 Bonfires are built by families, friends and co-workers who visit, cook and mingle between the fires.
 It’s a local celebration with an environment akin to football tailgating, and the practice has continued for generations.
 Learn how to build a Louisiana bonfire.